Jereczek/Drag-And-Drop-React-Microfrontends/README.md

 PoC implementation of Drag And Drop functionality over React Microfrontends with Redux

-Demo how does it work:
+## Demo how does it work:
+ Note: Video/Gif drastically slows drag and drop but real app is smooth
 ![Demo](./DnD_Microfrontends.gif)

-Marked microfrontend React components that are injected in sample app:
+##  Marked microfrontend React components that are injected in sample app:
 ![ScreenshotDemo](./DemoDnDScreenshot.png)

-Component diagram:
+## Component diagram:
 ![ComponentDiagram](./ComponentDiagram.png)